hegerdes/homepage/content/blog/2024-08-homepage-v3.md

 +++
-title = "New Website - abandon javascript frameworks" description = "I finaly managed to rewrite my website and to turn my back on javascript frontend frameworks like react, angular and vue.
+title = "New Website - Abandon JavaScript Frameworks" description = "I finaly managed to rewrite my website and to turn my back on javascript frontend frameworks like react, angular and vue.
 Let me tell you why and what I ended up using instead." date = '2024-09-01'